pohly/enhancements/keps/sig-node/3063-dynamic-resource-allocation/README.md

 were already allocated.

-For unallocated ResourceClaims with delayed allocation, only those nodes are filtered out that are explicitly listed in UnsuitableNodes or that don't match the optional AvailableOnNodes node filter.
+For unallocated ResourceClaims with delayed allocation, only those nodes are filtered out that are explicitly listed in a ResourceClaimScheduling.UnsuitableNodes field (if such an object already exists) or that don't match the optional ResourceClass.SuitableNodes node selector.

 There are several
 reasons why such a deny list is more suitable than an allow list:
-- Nodes for which no information is available must pass the filter phase to be included in the list that will be passed to the post-filter and to get copied into the PotentialNodes field there.
+- Nodes for which no information is available must pass the filter phase to be included in the list that will be passed to pre-score and to get copied into the ResourceClaimScheduling.PotentialNodes field there.
 - A node can already be chosen while there is no information yet and, if allocation for that node actually works, the Pod can get scheduled sooner.
 - Some resource drivers might not have any unsuitable nodes, for example